 - Embrace the experience – if you’re not a fan of camping, you probably won’t enjoy the cabins.
 If it’s not for you and your budget is a little bigger, consider beautiful Hotel Moka.

 - Bring lots of bug spray, a flashlight, and books, cards, etc. The restaurant closes at 6pm and there’s nowhere else to get food, so plan ahead if you think you’ll want snacks.
-Our outlet didn’t work: I’d recommend a charger, potentially with a built-in flashlight, like one of these: a high capacity power bank; this cute 2-pack set of small chargers; or this solar-powered one.
+Our outlet didn’t work: I’d recommend a power bank.

 - If you really want to zipline, give yourself at least 2 days as options, in case the weather’s bad.